nakoshi-k/barcode-qr/README.md

 ```
 =======
 # BarcodeQR
-generate QRcoder and Barcode
+QRcoder and Barcode generater for CakePHP
-8